asliaydinaksan/asliaydinaksan.github.io/_posts/2022-09-15-loom-research.md

 ---
-title: "Loom Research"
-date: 2022-09-15T00:00:00+00:00
-author: Asli Aydin Aksan
 layout: post
-permalink: /loom-research/
-categories: General
+title: Loom Research
+date: 2022-09-15
+description:
-tags: [internship project, loom]
+tags: [internship project]
 ---
 Every intern at the Fablab is required to have one big project that they work on during their internship.
 I proposed to make a digital jacquard loom that